vrk/pouchmagazine.com/about.md

 Pouch Issue 1 is a pilot of the magazine, so the future of Pouch depends on the reception of Issue 1!
 To keep up to date with Pouch news, subscribe to my newsletter, [vrklovespaper](https://vrklovespaper.substack.com/).

-Feel free to reach out at [hello@pouch.cafe](mailto:hello@pouch.cafe) if you have any questions, suggestions, or feedback!
+Feel free to reach out at [hello@pouchmagazine.com](mailto:hello@pouchmagazine.com) if you have any questions, suggestions, or feedback!